 Dr Karike Ashworth is an award-winning multidisciplinary artist-researcher-teacher living and working in Meeanjin (Brisbane).
-Her experimental research practice consists of performance, time-based media, objects, and installations.
-Her practice is informed by a feminist epistemological approach, in that she views the world through a woman’s perspective—always—and uses her practice to build knowledge and understanding of how patriarchal structures, like gendered expectations, control and contain women.
-She has exhibited widely, received national awards, and her work is held in numerous national public collections.
-Karike is Vice President of Australian Museums and Galleries Association Queensland (AMaGAQ), a Sessional Academic at QUT (Creative Industries), and holds a PhD in Visual Arts and a Master of Secondary Teaching from QUT.
+Her experimental research practice spans performance, time-based media, objects, and installation.
+Informed by a feminist epistemological approach, she works from a woman’s perspective—always—using her practice to examine how gendered expectations and patriarchal structures shape, discipline, and sustain women’s labour, bodies, and roles over time.
+She has exhibited widely, received national awards, and her work is held in numerous public collections.
+Karike is Vice President of Australian Museums and Galleries Association Queensland (AMaGAQ), a sessional academic at QUT (Creative Industries), and holds a PhD in Visual Arts and a Master of Secondary Teaching from QUT.

 Practice